arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-fd/content.md

 ## 3. Preparing the Sensor

 The next step is to calibrate the camera sensor for achieving the best results using the `sensor` module.
-The `set_contrast()`function sets the contrast of the sensor to its highest value 3 to easily identify lines and edges. `set_gainceiling()` a controls the amplification of the signal from the camera sensor including any associated background noise.
-For maximisng the detection rate for a gray scale camera, it is recommended to reduce the frame size to `HQVGA`.
+You can use the `set_contrast()` function to set the contrast of the sensor to its highest value (3).
+This can help the algorithm identifying lines and edges more easily. `set_gainceiling()` controls the amplification of the signal from the camera sensor including any associated background noise.
+For maximising the detection success rate it is recommended to set the camera frame size to `HQVGA`.

 ```pyt
 # Sensor settings